 Approximately 25% of people who have permanent life insurance policies will let them go within the first 3 years and an amazing 40% will allow them to lapse within 10 years.

 You should know that your premiums pay the agent’s commission over the first year.
 Over the following years, a large amount is covering administrative fees and the death benefits.
 Also, over the entire existence of your policy, you will continue to pay administrative fees.
 This is another little tidbit insurance companies do not want to you know.

-In most cases, you are better off buying Term Life and investing the remaining amount you would’ve used for Permanent Life.
+In most cases, you are better off buying term life and investing the difference into other investments that you would’ve used for Permanent Life.

 6. News Flash: not everyone NEEDS life insurance

 If an agent is trying to push a policy for everyone in your family, including your kids, show caution!
 The fact is, not everyone needs life insurance and you are wasting your money by providing a policy to dependents that may possibly be moving out of your home in a year or so.